 Types of Essential Fatty Acids

 Essential fatty acids are ones in which the body cannot produce on its own.
 Hence the word “essential”.
 So, humans need to get these from food sources.
-There are two types of essential fatty acids, also known as polyunsaturated fatty acids (PUFAs).
+There are two primary types of essential fatty acids, also known as polyunsaturated fatty acids (PUFAs).
 These are:

 - Omega-3 polyunsaturated fatty acids